MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up.md

 ## Handle sign-up errors

-During sign-up, not all actions succeed.
+During sign-up, not all requests succeed.
 For instance, the user might attempt to sign up with an already used email address or submit an invalid email one-time passcode.

 ### Handle start sign-up error